ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

 And that's only scratching the surface.
 It's entirely possible that baz and quux are modifying some shared state, and if we don't call them in order, we'll face imminent meltdown.
-Maybe one of the methods has an obscure condition that tells it to return unicode every second Tuesday, but integers the rest of the time.
+Maybe one of the methods has an obscure condition that tells it to return a string every second Tuesday, but integers the rest of the time.

 Feel free to ponder additional unforeseen problems: bar called with one or more None arguments or the wrong number of arguments, methods on baz or quux hitting